padelt/temper-python/README.md

 If you have a problem with the USB side and want to test SNMP, run the script with `--testmode`.

+# Using MQTT
+While temper-python does not directly support MQTT, it is fairly straightforeward to push the temperature values collected to a MQTT broker periodically, so they may be integrated in for example Home-Assistant.

+In the below example we will show how to push data to a Mosquitto MQTT broker using a small bash script and a CRON job.
+The setup was tested with temper-python installed on a RaspberryPi running Rasbian Buster and a Mosquitto MQTT broker installed as part of Home-Assistant.

+In this example we will publish one specific temperature value for one specific device, for example the temperatue in Celcius for device 0
+To test this, type on your console:

+    $ /usr/local/bin/temper-poll -c -s 0
+    1.9

+As you can see because of the "-c" option, temper-poll will present a single temperature value in degrees Celcius.
+To get degrees Farenheit, use option "-f"
+The "-s 0" option makes sure temper-poll only looks at Device #0

+We now need to install the Mosquitto client on the device where you installed temper-python.
+This will provide the mosquitto_pub client which we will use to push towards the MQTT broker

+     sudo apt-get install mosquitto-clients

+To start pushing a value to your MQTT broker, you also need to know the MQTT server IP adress and optionally a username and password.
+A mosquitto_pub command looks something like this:

+     /usr/bin/mosquitto_pub -h MQTT_IP -m "Some message" -t MQTT_TOPIC -u MQTT_USERNAME -P MQTT_PASSWORD

+If you need more paramaters, have a look at the output of

+     mosquitto_pub --help

+If needed, use the "-d" option for mosquitto_pub, which will print debug output about the connection.
+A successful connection debug print should look like:

+     pi@raspberrypi:~ $ /usr/bin/mosquitto_pub -h 10.0.0.* -m "foobar" -t home-assistant/temper_schuur/temperature -u ****** -P ****** -d
+     Client mosqpub|2107-raspberryp sending CONNECT
+     Client mosqpub|2107-raspberryp received CONNACK (0)
+     Client mosqpub|2107-raspberryp sending PUBLISH (d0, q0, r0, m1, 'home-assistant/temper_schuur/temperature', ...
+(0 bytes))
+     Client mosqpub|2107-raspberryp sending DISCONNECT

+We will now combine the two using a small bash script called "temper-push-mqtt".
+First create the script, then make it executable.

+     sudo touch /usr/local/bin/temper-push-mqtt
+     sudo chmod a+x /usr/local/bin/temper-push-mqtt
+     sudo nano /usr/local/bin/temper-push-mqtt

+The script should contain:

+     #! /bin/bash
+     T=$(/usr/local/bin/temper-poll -c -s 0)
+     /usr/bin/mosquitto_pub -h MQTT_IP -m "${T}" -t MQTT_TOPIC -u MQTT_USER -P MQTT_PASSWORD

+If you need other parameters for temper-poll, replace them here.
+Also replace all MQTT_* values with proper values for you local setup.
+If you are using Home-Assistant you should add a sensor to you setup by defining it in configuration.yaml:

+     sensor:
+       - platform: mqtt
+         name: "Temperatuur Schuur"
+         state_topic: "home-assistant/temper_schuur/temperature"
+         unit_of_measurement: "°C"

+Make sure the state_topic value matches the MQTT_TOPIC value in the temper-push-mqtt script

+Finally, to make sure we get periodic data, we create a cron job to run the script every 5 minutes

+     sudo crontab -e

+To start a new crontab, which should contain

+     */5 * * * *  /usr/local/bin/temper-push-mqtt  > /var/log/cron_temper-push-mqtt.log 2>&1

+The above cronjob will run the temper-push-mqtt script every 5 minutes and will log any issues to a logfile /var/log/cron_temper-push-mqtt.log

 # Note on multiple device usage

 The devices I have seen do not have any way to identify them.
 The serial number is 0.